Boeing wins $9.2 billion contract for new Air Force training jet | MarketScreener

 In a statement Saab said the award means Boeing can now begin placing orders with its suppliers, including Saab, but has not done so yet.
 Saab said that more than 90 percent of Boeing’s offering will be made in America, supporting more than 17,000 jobs in 34 states.

-(Reporting by Idrees Ali and Mike Stone in Washington; editing by Chris Sanders and Leslie Adler)
+(Reporting by Idrees Ali and Mike Stone in Washington; editing by Chris Sanders Leslie Adler and Jonathan Oatis)

 By Idrees Ali and Mike Stone